Learning Outcomes

 Certainty of Subject Matter

-It must be possible to identify with certainty the property forming the trust fund.
+It must be possible to identify with certainty the property forming the trust fund and the beneficial shares.
 If the property or share is described vaguely—e.g., “the bulk of my estate”—the trust fails for uncertainty.

 If assets are tangible goods (e.g., wine collection), the items for the trust must be specifically set aside or segregated.
 For intangible assets (e.g., shares of one class in a company), identical assets do not generally need to be distinguished individually.